i-love-flamingo/flamingo-carotene/README.md

 ## Next Steps

-After the first steps you can should continue with:
+After the first steps you can continue with:

 * [Read more about Atomic Design](/docs/atomic-design.md)
 * Use the `flamingo-carotene-webpack` package to use webpack to build JS and CSS